ModUDuke/Causal-Inference-Modeling/chapter1.md

 msg1 = "Try again"
 msg2 = "Try again"
 msg3 = "(C) is about the impact of having insurance on outcomes.
 If we only know people's preferences over insurance plans, we still don't have any data on health *outcomes* and hence preference data alone isn't enough to learn about the effect of insurance on outcomes.
 Try again." msg4 = "Correct.
-In (A) we are specifically interested in computing a counterfactual policy prediction: What would happen to market shares of each health plan——including the "outside option" of not getting any health insurance plan and hence going uninsured——if we changed plan premiums.
+In (A) we are specifically interested in computing a counterfactual policy prediction: What would happen to market shares of each health plan——including the 'outside option' of not getting any health insurance plan and hence going uninsured—-if we changed plan premiums.
 (C) however is about the impact of having insurance on outcomes.
 If we only know people's preferences over insurance plans, we still don't have any data on health *outcomes* and hence preference data alone isn't enough to learn about the effect of insurance on outcomes." msg4 = "(C) is about the impact of having insurance on outcomes.
 If we only know people's preferences over insurance plans, we still don't have any data on health *outcomes* and hence preference data alone isn't enough to learn about the effect of insurance on outcomes.
 Try again." msg5 = "(C) is about the impact of having insurance on outcomes.
 If we only know people's preferences over insurance plans, we still don't have any data on health *outcomes* and hence preference data alone isn't enough to learn about the effect of insurance on outcomes.
 Try again." test_mc(correct = 4, feedback_msgs = c(msg1,msg2,msg3,msg4,msg5,msg6))